Verma-Lab/platlas/README.md

 ## Licensing

-This project is licensed under the [LICENSE NAME] - see the LICENSE file for details.
+- This project is licensed under the MIT License - see the LICENSE file for details.
+- The MIT License is a permissive free software license that puts only very limited restriction on reuse and has high compatibility with other licenses.
+It permits users to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.

 ## Acknowledgments